avidofood/vue-instagram-cropper/README.md

 - `promisedBlob( mimeType: string, compressionRate: number )`:
    - This method returns a Promise wrapping around generateBlob(), so that you can use async/await syntax instead of a callback to get blob data, it's simpler.
    - If there is no image, the first argument of callback function is null.
+- `getMetadata()`: Gives an object back with all important information to create the image again at the same scale and position.
+Useful, if you are using a list of images.

 ```javascript
 const blob = await this.$refs.cropper.promisedBlob()